comp110-lytle/comp110/site/exercises/list-utils.md

 5. Press the Check icon to make a _Commit_ (a version) of your work.
 6. Finally, press the Ellipses icon (...), look for "Pull/Push" submenu, and select "Push to...", and in the dropdown select your backup repository.

-## 5. Submit to Gradescope for Grading
+## 6. Submit to Gradescope for Grading

-Login to Gradescope and select the assignment named "EX04 - Lists.".
+Login to Gradescope and select the assignment named "EX04 - Lists Utils".
 You'll see an area to upload a zip file.
 To produce a zip file for autograding, return back to Visual Studio Code.

 If you _do not_ see a Terminal at the bottom of your screen, open the Command Palette and search for "View: Toggle Integrated Terminal".